DaisyXinyiHe/QAsystem_from_scratch/README.md

 * Transformer_Arch.ipynb: Tranformer architecture from https://github.com/nlp-with-transformers/notebooks
 * QA_transformer_from_scratch.ipynb:
+  * Extractive QA system
-  * *Using the above transformer architecture + adding a QA head to build a QA model.
+  * *Using the above transformer encoder architecture + adding a QA head to build a QA model.
   * Trained on the SQuAD train dataset.
   * Add simple vector store and KNN search capability.
     * Sources: